-# How video layouts work in TrueConf
+How video layouts work

-# Types of layouts and video windows
+Types of video layouts and windows

 There can be three types of video layouts: